dotnet/standard/docs/faq.md

 The current versions of .NET Standard (1.x - 2.0) were mostly computed:

-* The 1.x version range was effectively constraint by what was available in .NET Core.
+* The 1.x version range was effectively constrained by what was available in .NET Core.
 * For 2.0, we've started with the intersection of .NET Framework and Xamarin, deliberately excluding .NET Core to make sure the resulting set isn't held